Josephwjack/Capstone/README.md

 <hr/>

 ## Description
 Between Us takes the input of two addresses and finds the halfway point to meetup and displays points of interest.
-Filter points of interest based on where you'd like to meetup nearby those coordinates.
+Get a randomly selected meetup spot, or keep clicking until something sounds good.
 <hr/>

 ## Component Diagrams